yash150204/Yash_Agrawal/crashboards_international.md

 ## **Timeline + pricing*
 ### Each branch of CrashBoards International will have its own website.
 The reason being to disperse the various options we are giving the consumer, and to prevent the consumer from getting overwhelmed.
 .
-### Timeline
+### Timelin
-#### The websites mark the commence of this venture and we are planning to do so at the start of October.
+#### The websites mark the commencement of this venture and we are planning to do so at the start of October.
 Student and tutor registrations also begin around that time.
 The actual tutoring session for December will commence on 10th December 2020.
+.
 #### Our USP in terms of financial support is that, we do not need any initial investment of money.
 Instead. we need a lot of investment in terms of manpower and time.
 ### Pricing + Revenue
 #### With a 10% commission from tutors, 90% of the revenue will be given to our tutors as 'reward' for their services and give them some (1) financial incentive and (2) financial independence.
 #### Our expected baseline revenue is SGD5,000 ++ in our first year of operations.
 #### The broad cost for registering with us ranges from SGD480 to around SGD760 per student at the bare minimum.
 At the baseline, tutors with us can make an income of SGD432 to SGD684 at the bare minimum
 ### More details on our timeline and pricing is one the slide right now.
-## **Marketing + Future?**
+## **Marketing + Future?*
-### Marketing will be done via social media platforms (Instagram, Facebook, Twitter) and via a podcast we will be launching soon titles CrashTalks
+### Marketing will be done via social media platforms (Instagram, Facebook, Twitter) and via a podcast, we will be launching soon titled CrashTalks
+s
 ### As suggested by our philosophy, we aim to build "the one-shot academia to charge your brain and change your grades", we wish to pursue research in the future while teaching other national and international courses and also offering crash-courses on entry-level exams and admissions.
 ## **Why should u invest in us + What do we want form you?**
 ### As we are reaching out to the community for assistance with regard to manpower, we feel that it is only right that we give back to the community.